Board of Directors

 HealthPRO Canada Board, Secretary/Treasurer

-Vice President of Corporate Services and Chief Financial Officer, Newfoundland and Labrador Health Services
+Associate Vice President of Finance and Chief Financial Officer, Memorial University

 Newfoundland and Labrador

-Prior to his role with Newfoundland and Labrador Health Services, Scott joined Eastern Health in 2010 and held progressive finance leadership roles since that time, most recently as Vice President of Corporate Services and CFO.
+Prior to his role with Memorial University, Scott served as Vice President of Corporate Services and Chief Financial Officer with Newfoundland and Labrador Health Services.
+He previously joined Eastern Health in 2010 and held progressive finance leadership roles, culminating in his appointment as Vice President of Corporate Services and CFO.
 Prior to his work with Eastern Health, Scott held progressive finance roles in the software development industry in the province of Ontario.

 Dr. Carolyn Gosse